garfunkel/Winnie-the-Pooh/README.md

 Winnie-the-Pooh includes a web server that proxies the Global Times' website, replacing article titles/summaries/bodies in real-time as you view it.
 This means that you can effectively have your own Global Times in your pocket ready to go, whenever you need a good laugh.

 The `-H, --host` argument can be used to set the host IP address.
 Meanwhile, the `-p, --port` argument can be used to bind the server to a custom network port.

+Additionally, you may enable HTTPS support by setting both the `-c, --ssl-cert` and `-P, --ssl-private-key` arguments.
+When these two are set, all HTTP clients will be forced to connect via HTTPS.

 The `-a, --api-only` argument can be used to disable reading of compiled databases and instead rely entirely on other Winnie-the-Pooh instances to send articles through the API.